danfrenette/habits-frontend/README.md

 # Habits Frontend

+## About This Project
+This project is a hobby app, created to explore and demonstrate my skills and familiarity NEXT js, React, Tailwindcss, and other frontend technologies.
+While it showcases my abilities and understanding of the technologies used, it does not necessarily reflect the thoroughness or polish of a final production-ready application.

+The primary goal of this project is to provide a playground for learning and experimentation, and as such, some areas may not be fully optimized or feature-complete.
+I hope it offers insight into my development process and the tools I enjoy working with.

+Thank you for checking out my project!

 ## Overview
 Habits Frontend is a Next.js application that interfaces with the Habits API backend.
 It allows users to manage their to-do tasks, schedule them, and set